Arooba-Khokhar/BI_Analyst_SCM_test_visual_analysis/README.md

 Analysis

-A country can have one or more DCs (distribution centers) which, from Procurement

-perspective, represent the warehouses where the purchase orders are to be delivered.
+A country can have one or more DCs (distribution centers) which, from Procurement, perspective, represent the warehouses where the purchase orders are to be delivered.